Sitecore/marketplace-starter/README.md

 - **Description:**
   Displays context information about the current page in the XM Cloud Pages editor.
   - Initializes the Marketplace SDK client.
-  - Subscribes to `pages.context` using the SDK.
+  - Subscribes to `pages.context` using the SDK to handle events.
   - Shows page ID, title, language, and path.
-  - Handles loading and error states.
+  - Updates data automatically as the user changes selected page.

 ---